kachick/chawan/README.md

 ## Compiling

+0. Use a POSIX-compliant operating system.
+(Windows is not supported yet.)
 1. Install the Nim compiler: <https://nim-lang.org/install.html>
 	* Please use 1.6.14 or newer, ideally 2.0.0.
 Older versions will not work.
 (You can check your Nim compiler's version using `nim -v`.)